UM Buddy DeFranco Jazz Festival

 The UM Buddy DeFranco Festival promises to be an exciting opportunity to learn more about the language of jazz and a great weekend of music and jazz education.

-Dana Landry is Director of Jazz Studies and Professor of Music at the University of Northern Colorado, where he directs UNC Jazz Lab Band I and teaches graduate courses and studio jazz piano.
-In addition to directing the Jazz Studies Program, he is the Artistic Director of the UNC/Greeley Jazz Festival and the Director of UNC Jazz Press.
+Dana Landry is Director of Jazz Studies and Professor of Music at the University of Northern Colorado, where he directs UNC Jazz Lab Band I and teaches jazz piano.
+He also serves as the Artistic Director of the UNC/Greeley Jazz Festival and Director of UNC Jazz Press.
+Prior to joining the faculty at UNC, Landry was the Director of Jazz Studies at Middle Tennessee State University.